Somers Point Man Charged with Possessing Machine Guns

 SHARE

-Somers Point Police Department assisted in the investigation.
+Police worked around the clock in their investigation of the attack.
 (Photo courtesy of Facebook)

 A Somers Point man was charged Wednesday with possessing unregistered machine guns and other firearms, U.S. Attorney Philip R. Sellinger announced.